BBITWestin/CI-CD-Pipeline-Challenges/PipelineConcurrency.md

 It's time to make changes to the database.
 We locally `add-migration` and `update-database` with the connection string to it's respective database while github actions is deploying our updated backend.
 Not only are these locally run commands going to be out of sync with github actions, we also introduce the posibility for human error... maybe we run the commands on the wrong branch? or use the wrong connection string? ...or maybe Jacob forgets!!!!

-### Goal

-- Seamless transition between deployments with zero downtime, from a user perspective.
-- Maintain compatibility between the frontend, backend and database during the deployment process.
-- Implement a reliable rollback strategy.

 ### Scenario 2 Solution 1: MigrateAsync()

 Use the following in Program.cs